See tour here: Appearances

 Beginning with groups such as The Hibiscus Sisters and Gezabel Dinosaur, she then became a regular solo performer in the popular Women In Voice cabaret series (WiV) from it’s beginnings in the early 1990s.
 This is where a number of Christine’s character creations first began to emerge, such as Angel of Acid Opera, Bird Woman, Brown Woman, Insect Woman and Cardboard Woman and where she began her collaborations with costume designer Selene Cochrane.
 From here some of Christine’s touring works and collaborations with Lisa O’Neill and Peter Nelson developed, including All Tomorrow’s Parties 1 and 2, Decent Spinster (winner of the Matilda Commendation Award in 2002), Pianissimo, Madame Lark and Fluff, which have toured to The Sydney Opera House and other major venues throughout Australia and New Zealand.

 Christine is co-creator/writer/performer of the award winning comedic cabaret ensemble The Kransky Sisters who enjoy national and international touring.
 With regular live performances and television appearances, their Awards include Sydney Theatre Award 2008, Herald Angel Award for Excellence (Edinburgh) 2006, Australian Mo Award 2005, and The Age Critics Award, Best Newcomers Award, and Green Room Award for Melbourne International Comedy Festival 2004.
-Productions created for The Kransky Sisters include We Don’t Have Husbands; A Concert … Yes; Baggage; Heard it On The Wireless; Three Bags Full; and Topology and The Kransky Sisters.
+Productions created by The Kransky Sisters include We Don’t Have Husbands; A Concert … Yes; Baggage; Heard it On The Wireless; Three Bags Full; and Topology and The Kransky Sisters; and their current touring show Piece Of Cake, which received three Green Award Nominations for 2013.

 FLUFF, Christine’s first work for children, commissioned by QPAC’s Out of the Box Festival of Early Childhood in 2002, continues to tour nationally and internationally.
 Other children’s works include Warm & Fuzzy and Myrtle By The Water (commissioned by QLD Art Gallery and Asia Pacific Triennial).
 Christine plays the musical-saw, sings hairstyles and vocalises architecture, peek-hour traffic, sculptures, paintings and the vocalising of surprisingly accurate bird-calls.